Asm-Rosie/eventmanager/README.md

 - optionally you can delete the 2 libs `[libanvil_x86_64.a, libanvil_aarch64.a]`, but you dont have to

 4. now you can run and compile the code with xcode

+## How to build the rust core for the app

+1. Install [rust](https://www.rust-lang.org/tools/install) here, and follow the instructions provided by the website
+2. verify if cargo is installed by running in a shell `cargo -V`
+3. navigate with a terminal into the source code of the rust core `cd eventmanager-main/rust_core`
+4. in the current case we have to build the rust core according to apples specific requirements for a macOS application, which means we are forced to build for x64 and aarch64
+5. thats how we can do it, first compile the library source code for x64-darwin, you can do this by using this command in a shell: `cargo build --target x86_64-apple-darwin
+6. now build the library source code for apple silicon using the following command: `cargo build --target aarch64-apple-darwin`
+7. merge the 2 C compatible libraries together using this command: `lipo -create -output libanvil.a target/x86_64-apple-darwin/debug/libanvil.a target/aarch64-apple-darwin/debug/libanvil.a`
+8. Now we have successfully combined both architectures apple requires into one library!
+The library can be found in rust_core/libanvil.a

+### how to use the library in xcode (with my source code of the swiftui application)
+1. if you use my source code for the swiftui macOS app, you will find in the main directory of the project a folder called `rust_core`
+2. navigate to this folder using the finder
+3. replace the libanvil.a file with your new libanvil.a file

+### in case you added new functions in the library and want to use these new function now in xcode
+first of all, I am assuming that you have already done the steps shown above

+it would be too much time effort to explain now anything by myself if there is already a [repo](https://github.com/thombles/dw2019rust/blob/master/modules/04%20-%20Build%20automation.md) explaining it pretty well how to use external rust libraries with swift

+also credits to [@thombles](https://github.com/thombles) for giving me the idea and inspiration to start this project!